-- §3.
-At re-registration, the PhD candidate pays the relevant tuition and administrative fees. - Article 32.
+§3.
+At re-registration, the PhD candidate pays the relevant tuition and administrative fees.

+Article 32.
 To ensure that joint supervision is carried out, each university provides supervision of the PhD candidate's work for a period of at least 6 months.

-- §1.
-The Doctoral Committee is composed by mutual agreement between the two partner universities, in accordance with the internal rules applicable to each institution. - §2.
-In the case of joint supervision, the Doctoral Committee is made up of at least five members and includes scientists from both universities (including the PhD candidate's supervisors), at least one member of the academic staff of the UMONS Faculty or School concerned and at least one person from outside the two partner institutions, chosen for their particular expertise in the subject of the thesis. - §3.
-The assessment consists of a single private defence and/or a single public defence, which may take place either in one or both universities. - §4.
-If the defence does not take place at UMONS, the PhD candidate presents the thesis during a seminar held no earlier than one month before the defence. - Article 34.
-The form to be completed for joint supervision is attached to these Regulations (Annexe 2).
+Article 33. §1.
+The Doctoral Committee is composed by mutual agreement between the two partner universities, in accordance with the internal rules applicable to each institution.

+§2.
+In the case of joint supervision, the Doctoral Committee is made up of at least five members and includes scientists from both universities (including the PhD candidate's supervisors).
+In addition to the supervisors, it includes at least one member of UMONS academic staff and at least one person from outside the two partner institutions, chosen for their particular expertise in the subject of the thesis.

+§3.
+The assessment consists of a single private defence and/or a single public defence, which may take place either in one or both universities.

+§4.
+If the defence does not take place at UMONS, the PhD candidate presents the thesis during a seminar held no earlier than one month before the defence.

+Article 34.
+The procedure for establishing a joint doctoral supervision agreement at UMONS, as well as the form to be completed for joint supervision are attached to these Regulations (see Annexes 2 and 3).